Normal Climate Patterns

 - On a Windows computer, press Alt and Printscreen at the same time; this will save an image of the screen in the computer's clipboard.
 Place the image in a presentation document by choosing Edit > Paste.

 - On a Macintosh, press shift-command-4 (command key=apple key) and drag a box over the area of the map you want to capture.
-This will produce a file named Picture1.png on your desktop.
+This will produce a .png file on your desktop.
 Use Insert > Picture > From File to place the image into your presentation document.

 Optional ExtensionsSelect and view other maps of climate at the PRISM website.
 This site allows you to select average, monthly, and anomaly datasets.
 You can use their internet map server for dynamic maps of temperature, precipitation, dew point data.
 Explore your region more closely with this tool.